olov/jsoncomma/README.md

 # jsoncomma.js
 Similar to JSON but with trailing commas.
-Because you don't like noisy diffs.
+Because you like diffs to be minimal and are fed up with JSON.parse SyntaxError exceptions.

+I wrote it in anger.